cgtuebingen/ggnn/docs/source/benchmarking.rst

     If left empty, the graph will be discarded when the program ends.

-    If necessary (i.e., if GPU memory is insufficient to keep all shards loaded), GGNN will swap out shards from GPUs to RAM and disk automatically in multi-shard settings.
+    If necessary (i.e., if GPU memory is insufficient to keep all shards loaded), GGNN will still swap out shards from GPUs to RAM and disk automatically in multi-shard settings.

-    In that case, GGNN graph shards will be stored in the current working directory.
+    In that case, when no directory is specified, GGNN graph shards will be stored in the current working directory.

 ``k_build`` (optional, default ``24``)
   Number of neighbors per point in the search graph (see :ref:`search graph parameters`).